funkyfresh computers and accessories

 At first the design seemed a little funky.
 But it's actually quite smart and allows this printer to take up minimal space.
 It folds up into a neat little box when necessary and automatically extends the output tray as needed when printing.
 The angle of the display in front is adjustable and easy to figure out.
 The scanner and copier features are just a bonus in this case and work fine as well.

 Not that it matters, but we like the red color.
 We have enough black plastic in our lives and this little printer looks nice in red.
 Over the years we've tested countless injet printers from Epson, HP, Brother and Canon.
-This is one of our favorites.
-It's easy to figure out, has great connectivity, produces really nice photos and the price is right at $99.
+This is a good one.
+When it's error free it works well.
+Simple to set up, has great connectivity, produces really nice photos and the price is right at $99.
 Canon is going to sell a whole lot of these.